 Everyone took a little time to read their stuff each round.
 There was always some information that you were supposed to give out to other players, and sometimes there was information you were supposed to know but hide from others.
 A very important rule surrounding the event (which I admittedly forgot, possibly due to drinks …) is that if someone asks you a direct question about information you have, you cannot lie to them (Sorry, Mona … I realize now I failed at that hah).
 And then the point is pretty much to mingle with the other people and give out your information appropriately.
 Here are some readers at the beginning of a round.

 And then in round three, we all had to make our final guess on who the murderer was and what their motive and means were (although the means were told to us – knife in the back!).
-Once our guesses were all handed in to the victim, he read them allowed for us.
+Once our guesses were all handed in to the victim, and that person read them allowed for us.
 Then we each had a blurb to read aloud in a very set order.
-During the readings, poor Hal kicked the bucket to rhyming Tommy Beagle who was actually Beanie’s sneaky brother and a plant in the rival gang.
-But in the end, we all found out who did it – and only one of the group guessed correctly, so that was pretty neat!
+In the end, we all found out who did it – and only one of the group guessed correctly, so that was pretty neat!